 Credit history.
 The younger you are, the shorter credit history you have.
 And the shorter credit history you have, the higher your premium.

 Marital status.
 If you’re married, you may have a lower premium.
 That’s because married folks statistically get into fewer accidents.
-Plus you could save on your insurance through a bundled package, or a household or multi-car discount.
+Plus you could save on your insurance through a home and auto insurance bundle, or a multi-car discount.